On the convergence rate of the boosted Difference-of-Convex Algorithm (DCA): Introduction

 A more recent variant of the DCA, the so-called boosted DCA \cite{Fukushima1981,Boosted_DCA_smooth_MP,Boosted_DCA_nonsmooth_SIOPT}, extends the DCA step as follows.

 Note that the case $\alpha = 0$ corresponds to the usual DCA.
-In both Algorithms \ref{Alg1} and \ref{Alg:BCDA} we assume that some subgradients of $f_1$ and $f_2$ are available at each iteration.
-The additional computational burden per iteration for boosted DCA is usually negligible compared to that of solving the intermediary subproblems and that of computing the subgradients.
+In both Algorithms \ref{Alg1} and \ref{Alg:BCDA} we assume that { a subgradient of $f_2$ is} available at each iteration.
+The additional computational burden per iteration for boosted DCA is usually negligible compared to that of solving the intermediary subproblems and that of computing subgradients.
 It is therefore natural to compare the worst-case performance of the two methods on the same number of iterations.

 The boosted DCA is motivated by the following lemma. \begin{lemma}[Proposition 4 in \cite{Boosted_DCA_smooth_MP}] Assume that $f$ is continuously differentiable, and $f_1$ and $f_2$ have minimum curvature $\mu > 0$.
 Then, with reference to Algorithm \ref{Alg:BCDA}, one has